 When reviewing content for France, I was surprised to learn that overall graphic design trends at the time were very different from the American landing pages I was used to.
 While you may not be the one to decide what images are used, you can influence how your content looks.

 All of these things contribute to the quality and credibility of a piece of content.
-But don’t just look through one site and follow suite.
-Instead, review a number of different sites in the industry that you’re writing for and make note of any common trends across multiple publishers.
+But don’t just look through one site and follow suit.
+Instead, review a number of different sites in the industry that you’re writing for and make note of any common trends and SEO strategies across multiple publishers.